Maximize Your Caloric Burn: Effective Running Strategies for Rapid Weight Loss

 8 Tips To Start Running Safely

 If you’ve never ran as a form of exercise, or it’s been years since you’ve taken a jog, it’s best to start small and gradually increase the intensity and distance.
-Here’s a few basics on how to lose weight running, in a safe manner:
+Here are some fundamental guidelines on safely losing weight through running:1

 1. Take the time to warm up and cool down properly.
 These two elements only need to take up a few minutes of your exercise time, but they are vital for reducing injuries so that you can stay consistent with your training.
 The warm up should consist of walking and dynamic stretching that lasts about five minutes.
 For the cool down, walk for a few minutes until your heart gets close to its resting rate and some light static stretching.